Spratly Island: Geography

 Spratly Island is shaped like an isosceles triangle.
 According to a document published by the Political Department of Vietnam's Navy Command, the island is 630 m in length, up to 300 m in width and has an area of 0.15 km2 while several foreign documents often use a slightly smaller number of 0.13 km2.
 It is 3.4 to 5 metres above sea level during low tide.
 The island has a variety of vegetation with a source of brackish water which can be utilized for bathing, washing and watering plants.
 The fringing reefs that lie at all three corners are up to 200 m wide and uncovered at low tide.

 Climate

+Spratly Island has a tropical monsoon climate (Köppen climate classification Am).
 With the typical meteorological characteristics of an archipelago, the Spratly Islands have a cool summer and a warm winter.
 The dry season, spanning from February to May, is characterized by a higher temperature from 4:30 AM to 19:00 PM.
-May-January is the time of the rainy season, when temperatures are lower during daytime, but thunderstorms are more likely to occur.
+May–January is the time of the rainy season, when temperatures are lower during daytime, but thunderstorms are more likely to occur.